tankh99/tp/docs/DeveloperGuide.md

 - **Alternative 1: Using Integer ID as the primary key (Current Approach)**
   - We needed some method to ensure that the patient was unique.
-The primary solution implemented involves a running integer identifier—and is saved together with each patient.
+The primary solution implemented involves a running integer identifier—which is saved together with each patient.
 The identifier serves as the primary key for the patient object, similar to how a unique ID in a database ensures each record's uniqueness.
-  - This was different to how the AB3 application was originally designed—where the ID followed the natural ordering of the elements in the list.
+  - This was different from how the AB3 application was originally designed—where the ID followed the natural ordering of the elements in the list.
   - Pros
-    - Extremely user-friendly for counsellor as ID is never changed.
+    - Extremely user-friendly for counsellors as ID is never changed.
       - A member card displaying the patient ID could potentially be issued to patients.

   - Cons